0049 941 / 56 76 460

 How to get there: From the valley of the trulli, it takes you about 1.5 h by car to get to Matera.
 From the Salento, it takes you about 2-3 hours by car.

-Parking: Cars can be parked in the parking garage in Via G. Saragat for EUR 0,50 per hour.
-From there, it takes you 10 minutes to walk to the center of Matera.
+Parking: Cars can be parked in the parking garage in Via G. Saragat for € 0.50/hour.
+From there, it is a 10-minute walk to the center of Matera.

 Restaurant recommendation: Ristorante Alle Fornaci, Piazza Firrao, Matera, Tel.: (0039) 0835 3350371